Therefore if the Son sets you free, you shall be free indeed.—John 8:36 MEV

 CHRIST CLEANSES AND MAKES OUR SPIRIT BRAND NEW

-Freedom comes because of a spiritual new birthday!
+Freedom comes because of a spiritual new birth!
 When you are born again you have a new nature and a new identity given to you!
 It’s a new relationship that brings us freedom, not a new religion.
-You step into this new relationship when you make a most important choice: the choice to believe that Jesus did what He did for YOU and to trust in and live for Him.
-This is being born again.
-Jesus explained this spiritual birth to Nicodemus, a religious leader of the Jews.
-To be born of water and Spirit speaks of the cleansing and renewing power of the Holy Spirit in the life of a believer.
+You step into this new relationship when you make the most important life decision; to believe and accept what Jesus did for YOU and to put your full trust in Him and follow Him.
+This experience is what Jesus referred to as being born again or being born from above.
+Jesus explained this experience to Nicodemus, a religious leader of the Jews whose focus was more on keeping the law and doing good.
+Jesus explained that you must be born of water and Spirit.
+This speaks of the cleansing and renewing power of the Holy Spirit when we are born again.

 Jesus replied, “I tell you the truth, unless you are born again, you cannot see the Kingdom of God.”
 “What do you mean?” exclaimed Nicodemus.
 “How can an old man go back into his mother’s womb and be born again?”
 Jesus replied, “I assure you, no one can enter the Kingdom of God without being born of water and the Spirit. —John 3:3-5 NLT

 Jesus promised that He would satisfy our thirst.
 Consider the story of the woman at the well who looked to men to satisfy her thirst.
 Only Jesus can satisfy the human heart with true contentment.
 It is by making Jesus the object of our trust and not other people that we find freedom.
 Christ meets our core needs for acceptance, identity, purpose, and security.

 Jesus replied, “If you only knew the gift God has for you and who you are speaking to, you would ask me, and I would give you living water.” –John 4:10 NLT